 - Providence Equity Partners – Acquisition of Miller Heiman, a Reno, Nevada-based sales performance training and consulting firm;

-- Thomas H. Lee Partners - Acquisition of Fogo de Chao Churrascaria, a chain of fine dining, full-service restaurants headquartered in Dallas, Texas with locations in the United States and Brazil; and
+- Thomas H. Lee Partners – Acquisition of Fogo de Chao Churrascaria, a chain of fine dining, full-service restaurants headquartered in Dallas, Texas, with locations in the United States and Brazil;

 - Iron Mountain Inc. – Carve-out sale of Iron Mountain’s online backup and recovery, digital archiving, and electronic discovery business units to Autonomy Corp. plc.

-Mr. Bodamer is co-chair of Weil’s Boston Pro Bono Committee, a member of the firm’s global Pro Bono Committee, and currently serves as co-chair of the Boston Bar Association’s Public Service Committee for the Business Transactions Section.
-His recent pro bono service has included:
+Mr. Bodamer is co-chair of Weil’s Boston Pro Bono Committee, a member of the Firm’s global Pro Bono Committee, and currently serves as co-chair of the Boston Bar Association’s Public Service Committee for the Business Transactions Section.
+His ongoing pro bono service frequently includes:

 - Counseling not-for-profits or their boards of directors on various corporate governance matters; and

-- Representing charitable organizations in complex commercial transactions, including joint ventures, mergers, and the certification and sale of carbon offsets.
+- Representing various charitable organizations in complex commercial transactions, such as joint ventures, mergers, and the certification and sale of carbon offsets.

-Mr. Bodamer has written about and given talks on various topics, including distressed M&A transactions, earnout provisions, voluntary and compliance carbon markets, and the avoidance of extra-contractual liability.
+Mr. Bodamer has written about and given talks on numerous topics, including the avoidance of pre-contractual or extra-contractual liability, distressed M&A transactions, earnout provisions, and voluntary and compliance carbon markets.